Sarah Lefort: Hockey Canada

 During the 2011–12 Canada women's national ice hockey team season, she was a member of the Canadian National Under 18 team that participated in the 2012 IIHF World Women's U18 Championship.
 In the gold medal game versus the United States, Lefort scored a goal as Canada claimed the gold by a 3–0 tally.

 She was a member of Canada's National Women's Development Team that won a gold medal at the 2015 Nations Cup (formerly known as the Meco Cup).

 Professional hockey

 In the 2015 NWHL Draft, Lefort was claimed by the Buffalo Beauts.
 After graduating from Boston University in 2016 as the second-leading scorer in the history of the Boston University Terriers women's ice hockey program, she was the first round pick of Les Canadiennes de Montréal in the 2016 CWHL Draft.

+In 2023, Lefort earned a contract with PWHL Montreal following a training camp invitation.